 I absolutely loved teaching and would’ve still been there without the fluke that the school where I was employed at the time was running over budget.
 I was upset to be leaving the classroom, but this opportunity at the IRFU had come along the year before to work as a development officer—that’s somebody who is on the ground with coaches, training them to be better coaches.
 The whole atmosphere of being involved in a sport was exciting, and my friends thought all I did all day was walk around a pitch with a rugby ball in my hand.

-Obviously, it’s a lot more than that, but I was lucky because at the time, the organization was realizing the value of proper education and development, rather than just finding someone who’d been a great rugby player.
+Obviously, it’s a lot more than that, but I was lucky because at the time, the organisation was realising the value of proper education and development, rather than just finding someone who’d been a great rugby player.
 I had a fairly quick transition from working with youth and children to working with adults, yet the principles were similar, so it was intriguing.
 I was lucky again—it landed just right for me.

 What’s rewarding about it is also what’s challenging.
 It’s people facing, and as anyone involved in education knows, you’re not making a table or something where you just put this piece here and that piece there and it works every time.
 There’s a whole emotional connection that happens, either as a coach working with players or as a developer working with coaches, where people can disappoint you and you can disappoint them.
 I think some people are uncomfortable with that, but I love the sense of achievement that comes particularly when something has gone wrong, and you work on it together to get over the line.

 The other thing that’s really rewarding is that whereas in some jobs you effectively do the same year over and over, in my case, it’s been 26 years of different experiences.
 And the past two and a half years have been 20 years of experience.